Richard Lester: The Beatles

-Swashbucklers
+Swashbucklers and Adventurers

 Lester's career revived when he was hired by Alexander and Ilya Salkind to do a version of The Three Musketeers (1973), based on a script by George MacDonald Fraser.
 The producers decided to split the first film into two after principal photography was completed, the second titled The Four Musketeers (1974).
 Many of the cast principals complained to the Salkinds, stating that they were only contracted to make one film, and they arrived at an agreement to avoid attorneys' fees.
 Both movies were critically and commercially successful.

 He was called in at the last minute as a replacement director on Juggernaut (1974), a thriller set on a cruise liner.
 The success of the Musketeers films enabled Lester to raise the finances for Royal Flash (1975), based on the second of the Flashman novels by George MacDonald Fraser.
 Lester followed Royal Flash with Robin and Marian (1976) which was adapted from a script by James Goldman and starred Sean Connery and Audrey Hepburn.
 He then made The Ritz (1976) which was based on a play by Terrence McNally.

 Lester also directed Butch and Sundance: The Early Days (1979) and Cuba (1979) with Connery; neither film was successful commercially.

 Superman

 Lester's next film, Superman II, was a huge success.
 Production on Superman II began before Superman was completed, and had to be halted to concentrate on getting the first movie completed.
 After the first film was released in late 1978, the Salkinds went back into production on Superman II without informing Superman director Richard Donner and placed Lester behind the camera to complete the remaining 25 percent of the film.
 Although Donner had shot 75 percent, a majority of what was planned for the film, much of his footage was jettisoned or reshot during Lester's time on the project.

-Gene Hackman, who played Lex Luthor, refused to return for the reshoots, so Lester instead used a stunt double and an impersonator to loop Luthor's lines onto footage of Hackman shot by Donner.
+Gene Hackman, who played Lex Luthor, refused to return for the reshoots, so Lester instead used a body double to insert the character into new scenes, as well as a voice impersonator to record additional dialogues and occasionally loop Luthor's lines onto footage of Hackman shot by Donner.
 Some of Donner's original footage was integrated into television versions of the film.
 In November 2006, Donner's footage was re-edited into Superman II: The Richard Donner Cut, consisting primarily of his footage with Lester's footage used only for scenes not shot during Donner's principal photography of the movie.

 Richard Lester directed Superman III (1983), but this third installment was not as well received as its predecessors.
 Nonetheless, it was considered a box office success, ranking 14th in that year's worldwide box office.